St. Joseph's University (New York): Academics

-St. Joseph’s University offers degrees in over 50 majors, special course offerings and certificates, affiliated and pre-professional programs through its School of Arts and Sciences and its School of Professional and Graduate Studies, as well as 21 graduate degrees.
+St. Joseph's University offers degrees in over 50 majors, special course offerings and certificates, affiliated and pre-professional programs through its School of Arts and Sciences and its School of Professional and Graduate Studies, as well as 21 graduate degrees.
 The university has 3,774 undergraduate students and 913 graduate students as of Fall 2021.
 SJU has seen 9% enrollment declines since 2019.
 Only 25% of faculty are full-time, while the average for institutions offering master's and bachelor's degrees is 50%.

 Admission

 Approximately 71% of applicants were admitted in 2020.
 The SAT average is 1100, placing the student body at the 59th percentile of examinees.
 The enrollment yield is 20.2%, indicating that 20.2% of students admitted actually choose to attend SJU.
-The larger Patchogue campus fills a niche market in central Long Island juxtaposed against elite Stony Brook to the North and other large research institutions like Hofstra University to the West.
-It relies heavily on Suffolk County Community College for transfer students.

 Rankings

-SJU is not nationally ranked by US News or Times Higher Education.
-Within US News regional rankings, SJU ranks at the 55th percentile out of 175 total schools.
+SJU is not nationally ranked by Times Higher Education.
+Within US News regional rankings, as of 2023, SJU ranks 48th out of 175 total schools.

-SJU Online is ranked by US News at the 58th percentile for online bachelor's degrees out of 383 total schools, and offers 27 bachelor, master, and certificate programs online.
+SJU Online is ranked by US News 168th for online bachelor's degrees out of 383 total schools, and offers 27 bachelor, master, and certificate programs online.
 SJU Online is ranked 14th of 22 total NY schools in the online rankings.